Institute for Low Temperature Physics and Engineering

 - phase transitions in solids;

-Cryocrytals, i.e. materials with low melting points, such as rare gas solids, hydrogen, nitrogen, carbon oxide and monoxide, nitrous oxide, methane, as well as binary alloys thereof; fullerenes; magnetically ordered materials, molecular solids such as guanine, various phenones, etc.
+- cryocrytals, i.e. materials with low melting points, such as rare gas solids, hydrogen, nitrogen, carbon oxide and monoxide, nitrous oxide, methane, as well as binary alloys thereof;

-The most important results obtained in this Department are:
+The most important results obtained in this Department:

-4. V.G.Manzhelii,A.I.Prokhvatilov, V.G.Gavrilko, A.P.Isakina.
+V.G.Manzhelii,A.I.Prokhvatilov, V.G.Gavrilko, A.P.Isakina.
 Handbook of Structure and Thermodynamic Properties of Cryocrystals.
-Begell House Inc., New York (1997), Wallinford (UK).
+Begell House Inc., New York - Wallinford (1997).

 - determination of the structure of many molecular solids such as caffeine, adenine, theofiline, and other.

-- x-ray and electron diffraction studies of the structure of various cryoalloy systems such as the solid mixtures of simplest molecular components (nitrogen, carbon dioxide and monoxide, methanes, etc.) and rare gases with an eye for studying the molecular glass aspects.
+- x-ray and electron diffraction determination of the structure of various cryoalloy systems such as solid mixtures of simplest molecular components (nitrogen, carbon dioxide and monoxide, methanes, etc.) and rare gases with an eye for studying the molecular glass aspects.

-The Department has to its credit many original experimental setups and the respective measurement procedures, originally developed and successfully run for years, among which are:
+The Department has experimental setups and the respective measurement procedures, originally developed and successfully run for years, among which are:

 - liquid-helium powder x-ray cryostat operating from 2 K to room temperature;